hexx811/Samsung-FRP-Bypass-WEB/README.md

 # Known Issues

-## Getting "Connection to the port has been lost" when sending DEBUGLVC command
+## Getting "The device has been lost" when sending DEBUGLVC command

 ### Cause:
 The command "AT+DEBUGLVC" changes the USB configuration of the device, causing it to disconnect from the computer.